Irrigation Services

 Typically, most lawns need 1-to-1.5 inches of water per week, including rainfall.
 The exact amount is dependent on your lawn’s specifics: the soil and grass type, the climate, how much rain it’s getting and the age of your lawn.
 Our irrigation service programs, including rain sensors, can ensure your system works as intended and maintains the needed amount of water for your lawn.

 The best time is between 4 and 6 a.m., but any time before 10 a.m. can work.
-This ensures the water can properly seep into the soil instead of evaporating.
-Another good time range is the early afternoon (between 1 and 3 p.m.).
+This allows the water to seep thoroughly into the soil instead of evaporating.
+Another good time range for irrigation is the early afternoon (between 1 and 3 p.m.).
 Any later and the lawn can stay wet overnight and be more prone to disease.

 How Deep Are Lawn Irrigation Pipes?